MELISSA BLOCK, Host:

 Foley, who is 52 and single, had been considered a shoo-in for a seventh term.
 Here's what Speaker of the House Dennis Hastert had to say about the matter earlier today.

-Representative DENNIS HASTERT (Republican, Illinois; Speaker of the House): As of now, he's done the right thing.
+DENNIS HASTERT: As of now, he's done the right thing.
 I've asked John Shimkus, who is the head of the page board, to look into this issue regarding Congressman Foley.
 We want to make sure that all our pages are safe and the page system is safe.

 Unidentified Man (Reporter): How disturbing is this?